gen1-m/rendezvous/README.md

-# rendezvous
+# Rendezvous
 Rendezvous is an event manager application.